akihikodaki/dts/test_plans/skeleton_test_plan.rst

      Core X forwarding packets.

-Send one packet on Port0,check the port1 receive packet.
+Send one packet from port0, check the received packet on port1.
-It receive one packet that the port0 send.
+It should receive the packet sent from port0.